 Singapore business registration for the local entrepreneurs is easier than it is for foreign entities.
 A local entrepreneur does not need a work pass or to appoint a local nominee director.
 According to the Singapore Companies Act, Chapter 50, any person whether it is a foreigner or a local, above the age of 18 years can incorporate business in Singapore.

 Business Structures in Singapore

 The rules and regulation set by the Singapore government for the foreign entrepreneurs is quite liberal and open than any other nation.
 The general guidelines are the same for both the individuals.
-The Company Incorporation for local residents in Singapore is a bit easier.
-They can use following business structures to setup company in Singapore.
+The company incorporation for local residents in Singapore is a bit easier.
+They can use the following business structures to set up a company in Singapore.